dojo/framework/src/routing/README.md

 No route will match `/posts/5/stats`, however there is a fallback for the `byId` route.
 The router will call `exec()` on the `posts` route and `fallback()` on the `byId` route.

+You may return a thenable in order to [capture errors](#capturing-errors).
+Route dispatch does not wait for the thenable to resolve.

 ### Preventing dispatches altogether

 You may want to prevent new routes from executing until the user has completed a certain task.
 You can listen to the `navstart` event emitted by the router to cancel or defer dispatches: